paddywide/ExchangeServiceAPI/Readme.txt

 SQLite

-There is one post method in swagger, if you post the below body {
+In /api/ExchangeService path, if you post the below body {
   "amount": 5,
   "inputCurrency": "AUD",